Robert de Brus, 6th Lord of Annandale: Life and family

 The marriage between Robert de Brus and Marjorie of Carrick was a strategic union that significantly influenced his political career and legacy.
 Marjorie, a wealthy and influential heiress, brought significant lands in Carrick along with a strong claim to Scottish nobility, enhancing the political standing of the Brus family.
-Their marriage, which occurred around 1271, was not only a personal union but also a consolidation of power that would later play a key role in the succession of the Scottish throne.
+Their marriage, which occurred around 1271, was not only a personal union but also a consolidation of power that would, following the death of Alexander III and heirs, later play a key role in the succession of the Scottish throne.

-The couple had several children, the most prominent being Robert I of Scotland, known as Robert the Bruce, who would go on to lead Scotland in its fight for independence from England and become King of Scots in 1306.
-Another of their children, Edward Bruce, played a key role in the Scottish resistance and even briefly became King of Ireland.
-The legacy of this marriage extended beyond their lifetimes, shaping the future of the Scottish monarchy.

-Robert de Brus's claim to the Scottish throne was further solidified by his descent from David I of Scotland, and this royal lineage, coupled with Marjorie's influence, positioned their children to challenge English dominance in Scotland and secure its independence.

 Around this time his mother died; the date is unknown but, on 3 May 1273, his father married Christina de Ireby, the Widow of Adam Jesmond, the Sheriff of Northumberland, at Hoddam.
 The marriage added estates in Cumberland and dower land from her previous husband, to the Brus holdings.
 The younger Robert and his step-mother do not appear to have got on, with Robert recorded as trying to withhold dower lands, after his father's death in 1295.
 This may be one of the reasons why the father appears to have independently managed the possessions in the North, as well as intermittently holding the position of Constable of Carlisle, while Robert appears to have confined himself largely to the management of the southern and Midland possessions, with his brother Richard who independently held Tottenham and Kempston, as well as commanding a Knight banneret for Edward.
 Richard is recorded as receiving a number of wards and gifts of deer and to have sought permission to empark the forest at Writtle at this time.
 Robert, while not part of Edward's household, became an envoy and mouthpiece for Alexander III at court, swearing fealty on Alexander's behalf, to Edward at Westminster for Alexander's lands in England, in 1277, as well as following Edward to Gascony Robert is also recorded as following Alexander to Tewkesbury, in the autumn of 1278.